arkency/posts/posts/2021-01-18-the-goodies-in-rails-event-store-2-dot-x.md

 # The Goodies in Rails Event Store 2.x

+**But... what is Rails Event Store and why would I use it?** It's a Ruby library to publish, consume and *store* events in your Rails application.
+[Events](https://blog.arkency.com/tags/domain-event/) are an architectural pattern that helps you decouple your code, records what's happening inside your app, avoid callback hell and many other kinds of hells.
+Once you try this pattern, there's no going back.

 We've released 2.0.0, 2.0.1, 2.1.0.
 High fives for [Paweł](https://twitter.com/pawelpacana), [Mirek](https://twitter.com/mpraglowski) and [Rafał](https://twitter.com/swistak35) for all the hard work.
 Some of the goodies inside:

 * Significantly reduced storage (no explicit "all" stream)